TheRuchika/Web_Automation_POM/README.md

 # Selenium Page Object Model (POM) – Registration & Login Flow

 This project demonstrates a **Selenium Page Object Model (POM)** framework implemented using **Java and TestNG**.
+The focus of this project is **clean structure, readability, and maintainable automation code**.

 ---